Communication Strategy, Crew Briefings, and Conflict Management

 Key Takeaways

-- Communication strategy must match the audience, hazard, urgency, language needs, and work environment.
+- Communication strategy must match the audience, hazard, urgency, language needs, and noise of the work environment.

-- Crew briefings are most effective when they are short, task-specific, interactive, and tied to changing site conditions.
+- Crew briefings work best when they are short, task-specific, two-way, and tied to conditions that changed since the last shift.

 Communication Strategy, Crew Briefings, and Conflict Management